How to Train Employees for Cybersecurity Awareness

 Step 3: Implement Training

 Blended learning, which combines online modules for foundational knowledge with live workshops for hands-on practice, is particularly effective.
-This approach has been shown to achieve 74% employee engagement[14].
 To maximize the impact of your training, equip your program with tools that monitor participation and progress.

 • Progress tracking dashboards